April 4, 2014

 - Concept maps of the threshold concepts and their intersections.

-- An online sandbox where the community can share approaches to using the Framework.
+- Possibly an online sandbox where the community can share approaches to using the Framework.
+(If you are interested in access to such a sandbox, please leave comments to that effect in your response due by April 15)

-Again, please provide your feedback by 5pm Central on Tuesday, April 15, 2014, via the form at https://www.surveymonkey.com/s/JCVY3GW.
+Again, please provide your feedback by 5pm Central on Monday, April 21, 2014, (deadline extended), via the online form.
 We ask that you send us your reactions via that form so it is easier to compile all the comments we expect to receive on and ensure we don’t overlook any comments in an email gone astray.
 We are also happy to connect with you on a personal level, and you should feel free to be in touch with either of us by email to discuss your reactions to the draft.

 Thank you again for your interest in this draft Framework for Information Literacy for Higher Education.
 We are eager to receive your feedback.

-Craig Gibson, Head, Food, Agricultural, and Environmental Sciences Library, Ohio State University Libraries
+Craig Gibson, Head, Food, Agricultural, and Environmental Sciences Library, Ohio State University Libraries, email@example.com

 - and -

-Trudi E. Jacobson, Head, Information Literacy Department, University at Albany, SUNY, University Libraries
+Trudi E. Jacobson, Head, Information Literacy Department, University at Albany, SUNY, University Libraries, firstname.lastname@example.org